 Analysis and Test Results

 Finding the right pair of yoga pants for your needs, the style you practice and your body type is a difficult challenge.
 We want to wear something that fits well, doesn't impede our movements, wicks away our sweat, makes our derrières look good, and is not see-through!
 On top of that, regular yoga practitioners need several pairs in their closet, so we also want something that's affordable and durable.
 That's a tall order to fulfill!
 The truth is, you might never find that one perfect pair that's best for everything, as the right option for a heated yoga class is different than that for a gentle Yin class.
 However, there are considerations that make selecting the right pair easier, from what style you practice to your own body's proportions.
 Keep reading below to see how the different models we tested fared in our side-by-comparison tests and what to look for when shopping on a budget.

 The price of a pair of yoga pants can vary greatly.
 Have you ever wondered if there is actually a difference between the cheapest and most expensive pairs, or are we simply paying for the logo?
 The answer is yes, and also probably yes.
 We tested a variety of cheap "no-name" brands and ones from the most well-known labels in yoga apparel today.
 The classic "higher-end" brands often performed better than the inexpensive pairs off Amazon, but not always.
-As you can see from the chart below, we had inexpensive pairs, like the 90 Degree by Reflex, score high, while expensive ones, like The North Face Perfect Core fair much worse.
+We had inexpensive pairs, like the 90 Degree by Reflex, score high, while expensive ones, like The North Face Perfect Core fared much worse.
 More often than not though, we didn't like too many of the cheaper models out there, so keep that in mind when shopping for a bargain.